JCurtisRMIT/arduino/DIYFlexSensor.md

 {: .center}
 ![](/assets/basics/flexsensor011.png){: width="50%" height="50%"}

+Here's the Arduino script.
+We've made a function to collect readings and return the mean average.
+This helps to smooth out noisy readings.
+I find 200 readings works well enough, but you can experiment here.

 ``` c++
 int sensorPin = A0; // creating a variable to store the location of the connected sensor pin